Dhureen/JewelleryStore/README.md

 # Requirements
 1. .NET 5
-2. SQl Database
+2. MSSQL server
 3. Visual Studio 2019

 # Steps to run app
 1. Clone the solution to local workspace
 2. Run the database script DatabaseSetup.sql
-3. Replace the connection string in appsettings.json i.e. ConnectionStrings.mssql with your local connection string.
+3. Replace the connection string in appsettings.json i.e. ConnectionStrings.mssql with your local mssql connection string.
-4. Run the solution using visual studio.
+4. Run the solution using visual studio IIS Express.
 5. Application will be hosted on https://localhost:44303

 # Postman collection